zvictor/PocketFlow-Typescript/docs/guide.md

 2. **Flow Design**: Outline at a high level, describe how your AI system orchestrates nodes.

+   {% hint style="warning" %}
+   **If Humans can't specify the flow, AI Agents can't automate it!** Before building an LLM system, thoroughly understand the problem and potential solution by manually solving example inputs to develop intuition.
+   {% endhint %}

    - Identify applicable design patterns (e.g., [Map Reduce](./design_pattern/mapreduce.md), [Agent](./design_pattern/agent.md), [RAG](./design_pattern/rag.md)).
      - For each node in the flow, start with a high-level one-line description of what it does.
      - If using **Map Reduce**, specify how to map (what to split) and how to reduce (how to combine).